Skip to content

 5. No guarantee: Unlike standard conformal prediction, weighted methods may not maintain exact finite-sample guarantees when assumptions are violated

-The method estimates the likelihood ratio dP_test(X)/dP_calib(X) and reweights calibration data accordingly.
-Success depends critically on both the validity of the covariate shift assumption and the quality of density ratio estimation.
+The method estimates dP_test(X)/dP_calib(X) and reweights accordingly.
+Success depends on both valid covariate shift assumptions and accurate density ratio estimation.

 Practical Implementation